en

 Read more

 The KIC call Long-term programmes 2024 is open for applications.
 Through a Long-term programme (LTP), NWO offers ten years of funding for strategic research by public-private consortia.
 Such a programme provides a powerful stimulus for the development of a scientific field in the Netherlands.
 For this call, a minimum of €9,000,000 and a maximum of €25,000,000 can be requested with mandatory co-financing.
 Projects have a duration of 10 years.
-The information meeting is 17 February 2025 and the deadline for submitting initiatives is Tuesday 15 April 2025.
+The deadline for submitting applications is Tuesday, October 14, 2025.

 Read more